-Parameter Requirement What DW1000 brings CommunicationsMust be capable of operating in crowded car parks be indoors and outdoors Because DW1000 uses Ultra Wideband technology it is very immune to fading due Multipath propagation.
-This is particularly important in indoor environments with significant amounts of metal such as in indoor car parks for vehicle access DW1000 has excellent Non-Line-of-Sight and Line-of-Sight range - the system designer can decide on the distance within which the in- vehicle system should take action on receipt of a valid exchange Communications Range for vehicle startThe must be able to determine when the key fob is inside the vehicle so that the engine cannot be started until the driver is inside the vehicle DW1000's highly accurate distance measurement capability allows the system to reliably determine if the fob is inside the vehicle Conformance with local regulationsThe technology employed must conform to regulations in all geographies the manufacturer's vehicles are sold DW1000 is based on Ultra Wideband which is allowed on an unlicensed basis in most major geographies worldwide.
+Parameter Requirement What DW1000 brings Communications Performance Must be capable of operating in crowded car parks both indoors and outdoors Because DW1000 uses Ultra Wideband technology it is very immune to fading due Multipath propagation.
+This is particularly important in indoor environments with significant amounts of metal such as in indoor car parks Communications Range for vehicle access Generally required to be limited to within a relatively short distance of the vehicle DW 1000 has excellent Non-Line-of-Sight and Line-of-Sight range - the system designer can decide on the distance within which the in- vehicle system should take action on receipt of a valid exchange Communications Range for vehicle start The must be able to determine when the key fob is inside the vehicle so that the engine cannot be started until the driver is inside the vehicle DW 1000's highly accurate distance measurement capability allows the system to reliably determine if the fob is inside the vehicle Conformance with local regulations The technology employed must conform to regulations in all geographies the manufacturer's vehicles are sold DW1000 is based on Ultra Wideband which is allowed on an unlicensed basis in most major geographies worldwide.
 Consult DecaWave for more details Long Battery Life Batteries need to last a significant length of time - typically 5 years depending on amount of use.
-DW1000's high data rates mean its on-air time can be kept shot and it's power consumption can be minimized Cost The system should be as low cost as possible DW1000's low cost allows cost effective fobs and in-vehicle units to be constructed Reliability The system must reliably open / start the vehicle The IEEE802.15.4-2011 UWB protocol incorporates a number of error checking methods to ensure communications is reliable.
+DW 1000's high data rates mean its on-air time can be kept shot and it's power consumption can be minimized Cost The system should be as low cost as possible DW 1000's low cost allows cost effective fobs and in-vehicle units to be constructed Reliability The system must reliably open / start the vehicle The IEEE802.15.4-2011 UWB protocol incorporates a number of error checking methods to ensure communications is reliable.
 Security It must be difficult for potential thieves to "hijack" communications between the key fob and the vehicle and thereby gain entry to the vehicle Because the distance measurement is based on the exchange of very accurate time stamps it is extremely difficult for a third party to hijack an exchange.
-The IEEE802.15.4-2011 UWB standard supports AES-128 encryption
+The IEEE802.15.4-2011 UWB standard supports AES- 128 encryption